fifthguy/squirrel/README.md

 **S**ome **QUI**ck **R**earranging to **R**esolve **E**volutionary **L**inks

+This is a fork of the squirrel repo, intended for my personal use, it uses the MOCV genome U60315 as the default reference, but reference data can be controlled using the parameters -r, -m, -b, -c (see below).

-## Generate a quick monkeypox alignment
+## Generate a quick alignment

 ```
 usage: squirrel <input> [options]